Harvard Releases Antisemitism and Anti-Muslim Task Force Reports

 The language used to describe the October 7 attacks has subtly changed, too.
 After then-President Claudine Gay’s initial email message on October 10 failed “to meet the needs of the moment,” in the words of former Harvard president Lawrence S. Summers, she continually and explicitly referred to Hamas’s incursion as a terrorist attack.
 In his email today, Garber noted that “the grave, extensive impact of the October 7, 2023, Hamas assault on Israel and its aftermath had serious repercussions on our campus.”

 Some recommendations from the task force are already being implemented.
 Harvard has clarified its protest rules, restricted its ability to comment on political matters, and initiated programming on constructive dialogue.
 And some Trump administration demands align with findings from the antisemitism report.
 The antisemitism task force found that many Jewish students did not feel welcomed by the Office of Equity, Diversity, and Inclusion: Harvard today renamed that office and adjusted its mandate.
-Their report criticized the Harvard Divinity School—particularly its Religion and Public Life program—for fostering an environment hostile to pro-Israel perspectives; the program was suspended in early April.
+Their report criticized the Harvard Divinity School—particularly its Religion and Public Life program—for fostering an environment hostile to pro-Israel perspectives; one of its two main initiatives was suspended in early April.

 These weighty reports will likely capture the attention of students, faculty, and alumni as well as legislators, journalists, and donors.
 They raise an important question.
 How will Harvard balance the competing interests of these two task forces and the disparate voices seeking to influence campus life?